 Not much is revealed about Stan’s background except that he’s originally from Mississippi, and he has “daddy issues.”
 On a rare occasion that he opens up to someone about his past, he talks about a treasured watch that he has that was previously owned by Stan’s dead father.
 In brief flashbacks, it’s slowly revealed what Stan’s relationship with his father was like.

 Meanwhile, other characters at the carnival are in the story, but they are essentially superficial clichés.
+The carny boss (played by Tim Blake Nelson) is a typical huckster.
 The carnival barker Clem Hoatley (played by Willem Dafoe) is a gruff taskmaster with a cruel and sadistic side.
-He likes to torment the carnival’s caged “freak” (played by Tim Blake Nelson), a pathetic, gnarled, and dirty human being whose birth name is never revealed in the story and who is usually referred to as the Geek.
+He likes to torment the carnival’s caged “freak” (played by Paul Anderson), a pathetic, gnarled, and dirty human being whose birth name is never revealed in the story and who is usually referred to as the Geek.

 Clem tells people that the Geek can go days without food and water.
 The Geek doesn’t talk but instead snarls and growls like an animal.
 As part of the Geek’s “act,” Clem or other people feed live chickens to the Geek, who tears the chickens apart and eats them raw.
 Sensitive viewers should be warned that the movie shows these acts of animal cruelty in detail, through visual effects.